pamaury/qemu-ot/docs/opentitan/pyot.md

   This section defines shortcut to further reduce the definition and report of test filenames.

   Any test filename ending up with one of the suffixes is automatically stripped.
-Further test configuration in the the `tests` section should omit this suffix.
+Further test configuration in the `tests` section should omit this suffix.
 The generated test report also omit these suffixes.

 * `tests`